Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 2. Click Refresh (F5) () in the report's toolbar.

-3. Notice the greater variation in the BER with this updated model.
-Rather than the constant value, see how the BER varies throughout the satellites pass.
-This is still an idealized mission model.
-Realistically, the behavior of the antenna changes depending on how it is placed on the body of the satellite.
+3. Notice the increased variation in the BER with this updated model.
+Rather than a constant value, see how the BER varies throughout the satellite's passage.
+However, this is still an idealized mission model; realistically, the behavior of the antenna changes depending on how it is placed on the body of the satellite.
 You can analyze that behavior next.

-Antenna performances can be altered dramatically and impact the associated system because of the relationship between vehicle and payload.
+The relationship between the vehicle and its payload can dramatically alter antenna performance and impact the associated system.
 This is important to take into account in the mission model.
-This file is the OmniInstalled model because it is takes into account the antenna behavior.
-Assuming the antenna was installed at a specific location on the body of the vehicle, it would take into account the interference from that location.
+To account for the satellite model behavior, you must use the OmniInstalled antenna pattern file.
+This file models the antenna's behavior; assuming the antenna was installed at a specific location on the body of the vehicle, it would take into account the interference from that location.

-The figures above demonstrate the results from the HFSS SBR+ using Shooting and Bouncing Rays analysis.
+The figures above demonstrate the results from HFSS SBR+ using Shooting and Bouncing Rays analysis.

 You can reuse objects in STK.